carsonSgit/TradeMind/README.md

 **OR**

-- **Use our Colab Notebook**: Dive into the provided Jupyter [notebook](https://colab.research.google.com/drive/1R_pma4jAjYzCwgSfh5H25cwk4FZaFRIt?usp=sharing) to explore data preprocessing, visualization, and initial modeling.
+- **Use our Colab Notebook**: Dive into the provided [colab notebook](https://colab.research.google.com/drive/1iF8vrqAI5z4uwKgJQ-MhEdLHXmqqIr4k) to explore data preprocessing, visualization, and initial modeling.